PostHog/squeak/README.md

 # Squeak

+1. Create a project in [Supabase](https://supabase.com).
+2. Open the project and go to Authentication → Settings, and disable _Enable email confirmations_.

 Once you have access to the [environment variables](#configuration) you'll need, deploy the example using Digital Ocean:

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/posthog/squeak/tree/master)